 The purpose of the health check is to focus on the needs of people around 45 to 49 years of age who are at risk of developing a chronic disease.
 The aim of the health check is to assist with the detection and prevention of chronic diseases and enable early intervention strategies to be put in place where appropriate

-Do you have any of the following “risk factors” that may increase your chances of developing a chronic disease?
-If so, you might want to consider seeing your Doctor about a health check.
+Do you have any of the following “risk factors” that may increase the chances of developing a chronic disease?
+If so, you might want to consider seeing the Doctor about a health check.